haveno-dex/haveno-docs/docs/the-project/payment_methods/Verse.md

 You can sell XMR with Verse on Haveno in 2 waysː

 - Make an offer to sell XMR on the EUR, SEK, HUF, DKK, or PLN market.
-- l XMR on the EUR, SEK, HUF, DKK, or PLN market.
+- Take an offer to sell XMR on the EUR, SEK, HUF, DKK, or PLN market.

 When the offer is confirmed Haveno will provide with the XMR Buyer with your Verse details for you to complete the payment.
 They should send payment at their first opportunity and confirm they have done so in Haveno by clicking 'payment started'.